ttrenty/Bias-Prevention-LLM/README.md

 ## Performance Testing

 - Evaluate model performance before and after bias mitigation [7, 8, 11] using an unbiased dataset.
 Ensure that the performance remains consistent [6, 9].

+## Roadmap

+**DONE:**

+- Initial approach to evaluate a given bias in an LLM decoder model.

+- Preliminary evaluation of ROUGE/BLEU scores for the base and modified models.

+- Implementation of a model self-regulation method.

+**Next Steps:**

+- Test different biases.

+- Evaluate the mitigation of two biases simultaneously and analyze sentences for each bias.

+- Generate a bias-free dataset to assess the base model's performance (ROUGE/BLEU).

+- Use the TruthfulQA benchmark to evaluate base model performance.

+- Perform soft fine-tuning by generating sentences against a specific bias (include saving and loading local models in Transformers).

+- ...

 ## Bibliography